antronerds/r2-tutorials/docs/Using_And_Creating_Genesets.md

-It could be that for a given dataset there is no annotation to apply the analysys tools R2 is offering or your�re lacking a starting point to further investigated a dataset.
+It could be that for a given dataset there is no annotation to apply the analysys tools R2 is offering or your"re lacking a starting point to further investigated a dataset.
 A good starting point could be to do is to do a simple hierarchicl clustering

-1. In chapter � Error: Reference source not found� is explained how to generate genesets describing the difference between tracks (groups) from an annotated dataset.
+1. In chapter " Error: Reference source not found" is explained how to generate genesets describing the difference between tracks (groups) from an annotated dataset.
 Researchers often want to investigate the presence of subgroups without using annotation information in their